iiasa/message_ix/doc/video/install.rst

    Switch to a browser tab with https://github.com/iiasa/message_ix.
    Navigate into the "message_ix/model/" folder.

-Similarly, the code for the ixmp package, that handles the data storage underlying MESSAGEix, can also be found in "site-packages".
+Equally, the code for the ixmp package, that handles the data storage underlying MESSAGEix, can also be found in "site-packages".

 Download and start tutorials